usc-isi-i2/kgtk/docs/transform/filter.md

 sense of the filter, causing matching input records to be written to the reject file, and non-matching records to be written to the output file.

-When using regular expressions as patterns, ``match-type xxx` determines the type of regular expression match that takes place.
+When using regular expressions as patterns, `match-type MATCH_TYPE` determines the type of regular expression match that takes place.

 Match Type | Description
 ---------- | -----------
 fullmatch  | The full field must match the regular expression.
 It is not necessary to start the regular expressin with `^` nor end it with `$`. match      | The regular expression must match the beginning of the field.
-It is not necessary for it to match the entire field. search     | The regular expression must match somewhere in the field.
+It is not necessary for it to match the entire field.
+It is not necessary to start the regular expressin with `^`. search     | The regular expression must match somewhere in the field.

 ## Usage